ai-demos/rs-ai/README.md

-## ReachSuite AI
+## Reachsuite AI

-This repo contains the code for running the ReachSuite AI in 2 environments:
+This repo contains the code for running the Reachsuite AI in 2 environments:

 1. `dev`: A development environment running locally on docker
 2. `prd`: A production environment running on AWS ECS